 Earn training that leads to direct employment and gain skills to advance your career in the medical field: Phlebotomy (the technical and procedural aspects of drawing blood samples), Electrocardiography (EKG-the knowledge and techniques to use electrocardiographic devices to monitor and record electrical impulses from the heart), and Electronic Health Record (EHR-the ethical and legal aspects of managing digital patient records or charts).

-This course satisfies the prerequisite of Health Care Foundations when taken during the junior year for those who wish to pursue a Health Care Pathway Program.
+This course satisfies the prerequisite of Health Care Foundations when taken during the junior year for those who wish to take Licensed Nursing Assistant, Medical Assistant, or Pharmacy Technician.

 - Certified Phlebotomy Technician

 - Electrocardiogram (EKG) Technician

 - Students will collect blood specimens.

 - Curriculum includes medical tasks like using needles and syringes.

 - Students must demonstrate the ability to keep confidential patient information.